A Message from the Director Emeritus of the School of Art + Design

-The College of Architecture and Design is an exciting place to be with a diverse set of highly qualified students and faculty engaged in the study and exploration of art and design at a variety of scales and sizes.
-Within the College, the School of Art + Design contains a constellation of growing programs which broaden the offerings of a truly comprehensive university with the addition of complementary areas of design study.
+The Hillier College of Architecture and Design is an exciting place to be with a diverse set of highly qualified students and faculty engaged in the study and exploration of art and design at a variety of scales and sizes.
+Within the Hillier College, the School of Art + Design contains a constellation of growing programs which broaden the offerings of a truly comprehensive university with the addition of complementary areas of design study.
 Overlapping but distinct programs that address the design of spaces and products – both real and virtual – are offered in Digital Design, Industrial Design, and Interior Design.
 The School of Art + Design at NJIT is an extraordinary place to study and to grow; to listen and to engage in meaningful dialog; to challenge oneself and the world.
-It is a place where creativity thrives and design is practiced as a knowledge-based discipline; a place where students and faculty alike bring their considerable acumen and talents to the solving of problems.
-The resources and opportunities available in the Northern New Jersey/New York City metropolitan area range from access to some of the world’s finest museums, to an opportunity to meet and study with active industry representatives and practicing artists and designers engaged in shaping our environment.
-The College of Architecture and Design provides an engaged community of artists, architects, and designers interested in creating at all scales; and a structured format in which to start one’s future.
+It is a place where creativity thrives, and design is practiced as a knowledge-based discipline; a place where students and faculty alike bring their considerable acumen and talents to the solving of problems.
+The resources and opportunities available in the New York City/ Northern New Jersey metropolitan area range from access to some of the world’s finest museums, to an opportunity to meet and study with active industry representatives and practicing artists and designers engaged in shaping our environment.
+The Hillier College of Architecture and Design provides an engaged community of artists, architects, researchers, and designers interested in creating at all scales; and a structured format in which to start one’s future.

 The School's offerings are set in a bipolar context: urban, physical, and very real on the one hand; virtual, digital, and experimental on the other.
 Within this spectrum students prepare to design our future.